atom-box/notes/Git-rednotebook.md

+## OMG!
+## GO LOOK AROUND at an old commit:
+optional is stash and unstash before and after:
+GIT STASH
+GIT STASH POP

+## GO LOOK AROUND at an old commit:
+GIT LOG
+GIT CHECKOUT 8765432
+GIT CHECKOUT MASTER

+## DANGER Will Robinson!
+Detached HEAD
+I solved this with the help of https://gitolite.com/detached-head.html
+1) git branch brownie
+2) git checkout brownie, checkout master for some reason but it worked, wait, WOE: my log is rolled back and those future commits are gone
+3) git reflog (to see my hash; to the rescue)
+4) git merge hash447y482n

 ## Shoot!
 I deleted a directory!
 How to get back just one of its files (2 steps):
 git reset  -- scripts/page.elm
 git checkout -- scripts/page.elm